Frequently Asked Questions

 Do you close for weather?

 We have great water.
 It’s clean, clear, and well looked after!
 State law requires “water recirculation systems must clarify and disinfect the pool volume of water in six hours or less.”
 Our pools are designed to typically turn over in 2–3 hours and have “back up” or redundant systems that enable us to continue running.
 Fecal contamination from swimmers can be a 15 minute or 12 hour closing depending on the nature of the “accident”.
-Remember to “Potty first” and all kids under age 3 must wear swim diaper/pants!
-Each of our pools is managed by liscensed Certified Pool Operators and all pools are checked 3 times daily for proper chemical levels.
-Credits or refunds are issued for families that are affected by a water or facility (non weather) incident.
+Remember to “Potty first” and all kids under age 3 must wear reusable swim diaper/pants!
+Each of our pools is managed by licensed Certified Pool Operators and all pools are checked 3 times daily for proper chemical levels.
+Credits or refunds are issued for families that are affected by a water or facility incident.

 Can I enroll after a session has started?